sleep-matters-logo

 • Try to have your last alcoholic beverage at least three hours before bed.

+• Try to choose a sleeping area that will expose you to natural sunlight and darkness.
 If you're planning a multi-day trip, get back on track with your normal sleep schedule before you return home.

 • Plan all post-party sightseeing and travel to align with your normal sleep-wake cycle.